Cities: Skylines: Gameplay

 The game is rendered using tilt shift effects to give an impression of scope for the simulation.

 The game also features a robust transportation system based on Colossal Order's previous Cities in Motion, allowing the player to plan out effective public transportation for the city in order to reduce traffic congestion and generate transit revenue.
-Roads can be built straight or free-form, and the grid used for zoning adapts to the shape of the adjacent roads; cities need not follow a square grid plan.
+Roads can be built straight or free-form, and the grid used for zoning adapts to the shape of the adjacent roads; cities do not need to follow a square grid plan.
 Roads of varying widths (up to major freeways) accommodate different traffic volumes, and variant road types (for example, avenues lined with trees or highways with sound barriers) offer reduced noise pollution or increased property values in the surrounding area at an increased cost to the player.
 The road system can be augmented with various forms of public transportation such as buses, taxis, trams, trains, ferries, and metro systems.

 Modding, via the addition of user-generated content such as buildings or vehicles, is supported in Cities: Skylines through the Steam Workshop.
 The creation of an active content-generating community was stated as an explicit design goal.
 The game includes several pre-made terrains to build on, and also includes a map editor to allow users to create their own maps, including the use of real-world geographic features.
 Mods are also available to affect core gameplay elements; pre-packaged mods include the ability to bypass the aforementioned population tier unlock system (Unlock All), unlimited funds, and a higher difficulty setting.